 The majority of data in this report comes from Canadian governmental entities - primarily Health Canada and the Office of the Parliamentary Budget Officer.
 Because marijuana is legal at the federal level and many cannabis businesses in the country are publicly traded, the amount and quality of data about Canada's marijuana industry are much higher than in the United States.
 The writing of Matt Lamers, a Toronto-based reporter at Marijuana Business Daily who covers the Canadian marijuana industry exclusively, also deserves recognition - as his work provided the basis for much of the analysis in this report.
 If you have any suggestions or want to provide feedback, please contact me at elim@mjbizdaily.com.

-Best regards,
+Best regards, Fli McVev

-Eli McVey Marijuana Business Daily Analyst

-Current Situation

-Canada effectively legalized medical marijuana in 2001, though the original bill was replaced by the Marijuana for Medical Purposes Regulations (MMPR) in 2014.
+Marijuana Business Daily Analyst Current Situation Canada effectively legalized medical marijuana in 2001, though the original bill was replaced by the Marijuana for Medical Purposes Regulations (MMPR) in 2014.
 This new legislation authorized the production of MMJ through federally licensed producers, which supply medical cannabis to patients throughout the country via a mail-order system.
-As of early November, 69 production licenses have been issued throughout Canada.

-Chart 1.01: Number Of MMJ Production Licenses By Province
+As of mid-November, 74 production licenses have been issued throughout Canada.
+Chart 1.01: Number Of MMJ Production Licenses By Province Number Of MMJ Production Licenses By Province

-Number Of MMJ Production Licenses By Province Source: Health Canada Copyright 2017 Marijuana Business Daily, a division of Anne Holland Ventures Inc. All rights reserved.
-Not all of Canada's licensed producers are permitted to sell MMJ, however.
+Source: Health Canada Not all of Canada's licensed producers are permitted to sell MMJ, however.
 After a producer is approved to begin cultivating marijuana, the company must pass a series of tests and inspections before any product can be shipped to patients.
 On average, it has taken 12 to 18 months for producers to receive licenses to sell.
 Thousands of businesses have submitted applications to produce MMJ in Canada, the vast majority of which have been refused, withdrawn or were incomplete.
-As of early November, over 400 companies were waiting for Health Canada (the country's health department) to review their applications, though just a small percentage are likely to move forward in the process.
-Chart 1.02: Marijuana Production Licenses By Type
+As of mid-November, over 400 companies were waiting for Health Canada (the country's health department) to review their applications, though just a small percentage are likely to move forward in the process.
+Chart 1.02: Marijuana Production Licenses By Type Marijuana Production Licenses By Type